TheBinaryLoop/BinStash/docs/performance.md

 # Performance & Storage Optimization

-BinStash is designed for petabyte-scale storage of release packages by aggressively optimizing data layout and deduplication.
+BinStash is designed for large-scale storage of release packages by aggressively optimizing data layout and deduplication.

 ---